dmassiani/Brunch-Bourbon/README.md

         filters.js            --> custom angular filters
         services.js           --> custom angular services

-      styles/                 --> all custom styles.
-Acceptable files types inculde: less, and stylus
-        _override.less        --> styles that should be loaded after bootstrap.
-        _variables.less       --> bootstrap variables to be used during the compilation process --> **NOTE the underscore (_).
-Files begining with an underscore will not automatically be compiled, they must be imported. app.less              --> a file for importing styles. app.coffee              --> application definition and routes.
+      app.coffee              --> application definition and routes.
       index.jade              --> Index file.
 This will be converted to assets/index.html on save init.coffee             --> application bootstrap